On the worldsheet S matrix of the AdS3/CFT2 mixed-flux mirror model: Introduction and conclusions

 As a result, in the mirror model the dispersion relation reads

 which is complex for the particles with~$m\neq0$.
-This is unsurprising but troubling, given the importance that the mirror model has in the determination of the spectrum as well as in the computation of three- and higher-point functions~\cite{Basso:2015zoa,Eden:2021xhe}.
+Note that this model is parity-symmetric, but it is not invariant under time reversal.
+This is expected, as the double Wick rotation~\eqref{eq:doublewick_tau_sig} has swapped time and space: the original string model was not parity-invariant, but it was invariant under time-reversal, see~\eqref{eq:dispersion}. \footnote{Parity and time-reversal are observed at the level of the Lagrangian by sending $\sigma \to - \sigma$ and $\tau \to - \tau$, respectively.
+In principle, such symmetries could be incompatible with integrability at the quantum level and violated by counterterms necessary to avoid loop-level production amplitudes.
+It is however quite unlikely that this happens and we expect the all-loop quantum S-matrices to satisfy these symmetries as well.
+In this respect, the time-reversal invariance of the string model and parity-invariance of the mirror model can be taken as axioms for bootstrap construction of the S-matrix.} By the same token, in light of~\eqref{eq:doublewick_tau_sig}, the appearance of complex terms in the mirror dispersion~$\tilde{\omega}(\tilde{p},m)$ is unsurprising; yet it is troubling, given the importance that the mirror model has in the determination of the spectrum as well as in the computation of three- and higher-point functions~\cite{Basso:2015zoa,Eden:2021xhe}.
 It is also worth stressing that the issue remains in the all-loop S~matrix, though the dispersion relation and S-matrix elements are more complicated and cannot be expressed in terms of elementary functions for the mirror theory.

 The aim of this paper is to study the S matrix of the mirror theory at the tree level.
-In particular, we will perturbatively compute the two-to-two tree-level S~matrix for the processes that involve bosons, and check that the three-to-three processes factorise --- more precisely that there is no particle production in the six-point amplitudes.
+In particular, we will perturbatively compute the two-to-two tree-level S~matrix for the processes that involve bosons, and check that the three-to-three processes factorise --- more precisely that there is no particle production in the six-point amplitudes (along the way, we rederive the tree-level S~matrix for the string model known from~\cite{Hoare:2013pma,Sundin:2014ema,Sundin:2016gqe}).
 We will also check whether the result of the perturbative computation is compatible with what is expected from the all-loop S~matrix, and discuss whether the presence of complex energies can lead to inconsistencies in the computation of L\"uscher corrections.

-We find that formally the absence of particle production and the compatibility with the perturbative results hold true, notwithstanding the fact that $\tilde{\omega}(\tilde{p},m)$ is complex.
-In fact, the parameter~$q$ can be taken to have any complex value.
-Therefore, we can in principle think of analytically continuing $q$ to the imaginary axis, which makes the energy real and the perturbative S~matrix well-defined, and analytically continue the computation back to real~$q$.
-Remark that when computing physical quantities in the original model, such as the L\"uscher corrections to the energy, we must find a well-defined result for~$q$ real.
-Encouragingly, this is the case.
-The reason is that for any mirror particle with energy~$\tilde{\omega}(\tilde{p},m)$, there is another with energy

-Moreover, the S-matrix elements satisfy similar conjugation properties.
-These facts are true nonperturbatively, as they descend from the crossing-invariance of the theory~\cite{Lloyd:2014bsa}.
-As a result, when computing the L\"uscher correction to the energy, the overall contribution is~real.